How long will you practice?

 /6

-runs company Now the his son
+runs company Now the son his

 Now his son runs the company